finautoindia/docs/docs/index.md

-# Welcome to Finauto Services Docs
+# Welcome to Finauto Documentation

 This documentation provides help for **Finauto Services & Software**.